-WHAT WE DO WHAT WE DON'T DO ü We pay for performance as the vast majority of total compensation is tied to performance (i.e. , not guaranteed); salaries comprise a modest portion of each NEO's overall compensation opportunity. Ð We do not target compensation above the market median (50th percentile overall) of our comparative group of peer companies; we use the median as the beginning reference point and the ü We enhance executive officer retention with time-based, multi-year vesting schedules for equity incentive awards granted for prior-year(s) Compensation Committee then adjusts pay based on a comprehensive review of performance. performance. Ð We do not provide our Chief Executive Officer and will not provide ü To set variable pay we use multiple performance metrics and establish annual performance goals for management; multi-year any new executive with tax gross-ups with respect to payments made in connection with a change of control. performance-based equity awards use relative TSR as the main metric. Ð We do not allow hedging or pledging of Company securities. ü We have implemented a clawback policy that allows for the recovery of previously paid incentive compensation in the event of a financial restatement. Ð We do not encourage unnecessary or excessive risk taking as a result of our compensation policies; incentive compensation is not based on a single performance metric and we do not have guaranteed minimum payouts. ü We have stock ownership guidelines for our executives and directors. Đ We do not allow for repricing of stock options. ü We engage an independent compensation consultant to advise the Compensation Committee, which is comprised solely of independent directors.
+WHAT WE DO

+- ✓ We pay for performance as the vast majority of total compensation is tied to performance (i.e., not guaranteed); salaries comprise a modest portion of each NEO's overall compensation opportunity. - ✓ We enhance executive officer retention with timebased, multi-year vesting schedules for equity incentive awards granted for prior-year(s) performance. - ✓ To set variable pay we use multiple performance metrics and establish annual performance goals for management; multi-year performance-based equity awards use relative TSR as the main metric. - ✓ We have implemented a clawback policy that allows for the recovery of previously paid incentive compensation in the event of a financial restatement. - ✓ We have stock ownership guidelines for our executives and directors. - ✓ We engage an independent compensation consultant to advise the Compensation Committee, which is comprised solely of independent directors.